- HubSpot and Salesforce work better together, especially if your company is large enough to require a full-service CRM like Salesforce.

 Salesforce is the fastest-growing CRM in terms of revenue generated, bringing in $13.3 billion for the full fiscal year of 2019, which is a growth of $3 billion over 2018.
 They’re a juggernaut of the CRM world, where really their name is a synecdoche—people say “put it in Salesforce” even if they use a different CRM.
 Some of this fame is due to their highly active user base and customer support and training teams, who take over San Francisco every year for Dreamforce and TrailheaDX training events.
 A robust user certification program means that those who choose to dig deep into the tools can make a career out of specializing in all the minutiae of Salesforce customization.

 Salesforce is anything but a basic CRM.
 Companies adopt it because of its customizability and the extensive network of add-ons for sales, marketing, customer service, platform as a service, and more.
 The basic component of the CRM is contact and account management with the ability to record contact and conversation details in a central hub.
-Project management, revenue and lead goals, and reporting quickly make the basic
+Project management, revenue and lead goals, and reporting quickly make the tool robust enough for enterprise companies.

 Analytics and reporting